LinuxLibrary/agile-process/notes/gathers/source-urls.md

 # Source URLs for the topics

-1.What is SDLC?
+- 1. What is SDLC?
 ```

 ```

-2.Software Development Processes
+- 2. Software Development Processes
 ```

 	- Waterfall Model